-The entire Nubra Valley is a tourist attraction in itself and is one of the most visited places in Ladakh.
-There is nothing here that is not worth seeing.
-Right from the natural beauty of a cold desert to wonderful people living here, it is an experience that you will cherish for a long.
-There are however certain tourist places in Nubra Valley that become the highlight of the journey which I will list down in this article.
+The entire Nubra Valley is a tourist attraction in itself, to be honest.
+It is one of the most visited places in Ladakh and there is nothing here that is not worth seeing.
+Right from the natural beauty of a cold desert to the wonderful people living here, it is an experience that you will cherish for a long time.

 About Nubra Valley

 It is believed that the original name of the valley was Ldumra, literally meaning valley of flowers.
 Now also known as the “Orchard of Ladakh” it is a stunningly beautiful place that attracts thousands of tourists each year.

 Nubra is a Tri-armed valley formed by the Shyok and Nubra (also known as Siachen) rivers and is a prime farming land in Ladakh.
 The entire valley is a sight to behold in itself with its wide landscapes and Shyok river flowing through the mighty Himalayas.